 Best car insurance companies in Birmingham

-If you meet the eligibility requirements as a service member, military family member or veteran, then USAA provides a long list of discounts and coverage options.
-Though it is technically rank ineligible due to membership limitations, USAA does receive customer satisfaction scores from J.D.
+USAA provides a long list of discounts and coverage options, but the company only sells its products to military members, veterans and their immediate families.
+Although USAA is technically rank-ineligible due to membership limitations, it does consistently receive high customer satisfaction scores from J.D.
 Power.
-In addition to the standard coverages you might expect, USAA offers options tailored to military members, including reduced auto insurance rates if you are deployed or your car is in storage.
+In addition to the standard coverages you might expect, USAA offers options tailored to military members, including discounts if you garage your car on a military base or store it while you are deployed.

-Travelers not only offers standard auto coverage at competitive rates, but also offers specialty options to further customize your policy.
-This includes new car replacement, accident forgiveness, rideshare coverage, gap insurance and roadside assistance.
+Travelers not only offers standard auto coverage at competitive rates, but also offers several optional coverages to further customize your policy.
+Auto insurance endorsements include new car replacement, accident forgiveness, rideshare coverage, gap insurance and roadside assistance.
 You will also find a long list of available discounts, ranging from policy bundling to driver training.
+If you are looking for a highly customizable policy, Travelers might be a good fit.

 Cheapest car insurance in Birmingham